 Besides these, there is 4 line intermediate holding yard between Jasai and the port.
-The Jasai station yard deals with all traffic between JNPT and the Indian Oil Tank farm Ltd. The 4 lines intermediate holding yard between Jasai and the port also serves to hold back and regulate traffic in the event of congestion at JNPT or at Jasai yard.
+The Jasai station yard deals with all traffic between JNPA and the Indian Oil Tank farm Ltd. The 4 lines intermediate holding yard between Jasai and the port also serves to hold back and regulate traffic in the event of congestion at JNPA or at Jasai yard.

-Northern Corridor from JNPT up to Ludhiana via Diva, Vasai road, Vadodara, Ratlam, Kota, Bayana, Mathura junction, Tughlaqabad and Delhi.
+Northern Corridor from JNPA up to Ludhiana via Diva, Vasai road, Vadodara, Ratlam, Kota, Bayana, Mathura junction, Tughlaqabad and Delhi.

-North Western Corridor from JNPT to Rewari via Vadodra-Ahmedabad, Sabarmati Palanpur, Marwar Jn.
+North Western Corridor from JNPA to Rewari via Vadodra-Ahmedabad, Sabarmati Palanpur, Marwar Jn.
 Jodhpur, Jaipur

-To enhance the rail connectivity and enable faster movement of cargo to benefits the EXIM community, JNPT has strategic projects planned:
+To enhance the rail connectivity and enable faster movement of cargo to benefits the EXIM community, JNPA has strategic projects planned: